 Wearable assistive device for patients with DMD

-Solid Biosciences is proudly partnering with Silicon Valley’s SRI International and Superflex Inc., along with other engineering and disease experts to develop a line of soft, wearable assistive devices for patients with Duchenne muscular dystrophy.
+Solid Biosciences is proudly partnering with Silicon Valley’s Seismic, along with other engineering and disease experts to develop a line of soft, wearable assistive devices for patients with Duchenne muscular dystrophy.

 Engaging the patient community

 Our goal is to develop devices with functional and potential therapeutic benefits that help patients perform day-to-day activities with greater ease.
-Research is currently being carried out at Superflex’s robotics lab and several clinics, and is guided by the patient community.
+Research is currently being carried out at Seismic’s robotics lab and several clinics and is guided by the patient community.

 Solid conceived the program with the help of a coalition of leading robotics specialists, clinicians and muscle biologists, which assessed patients’ physical needs and surveyed current state-of-the-art technology.
 To help inform design and functionality, we worked closely with the advocacy group Parent Project Muscular Dystrophy (PPMD), a sponsor of the initial development phase.

-Employing robotic technologies originally developed by SRI International, Solid aims to produce a series of wearable assistive devices for patients with Duchenne muscular dystrophy.
+Employing robotic technologies, Solid aims to produce a series of wearable assistive devices for patients with Duchenne muscular dystrophy.

 The innovations driving this program are derived from cutting-edge military technologies that power soft exoskeletons to offset muscle fatigue and augment muscle strength.